kevinctofel/excellent_stream/src/posts/2025-mid-year-update.md

 I took more small, personal items of course, but that's the bulk of it, save for two outdoor chairs I use on my new porch.

 I spent roughly $1,000 to add a new loveseat, TV stand and a pair of barstools.
 Basically, just things I thought I'd need.

+{% imagePlaceholder "./src/assets/images/blog/living.jpg", "New living room" %}

 I also bought plates / bowls and new kitchen utensils.
 Only 4 of each because... it's just me.

 I run my dishwasher once every 4 or 5 days.
 I do my laundry once a week.
 I hit the grocery store (a mile away) daily for dinner.
 Life is simple.
 And I'm happy here.